open-data-fabric/open-data-fabric/rfcs/003-content-addressability.md

 - Prefixing it with and appropriate `multicodec` identifier (like `ed25519-pub`)
 - Storing this data in the first Metadata Block's `seed` field.

-When representing dataset ID as a string the DID format `did:odf:<multibase>` will be used, where the binary data will use mulitibase format and `base58-btc` encoding just like in `did:key` method.
+When representing dataset ID as a string the DID format `did:odf:<multibase>` will be used, where the binary data will use `multibase` format and `base58-btc` encoding just like in `did:key` method.

 The `DatasetSource::Derivative` schema will be updated so that inputs specify:
 - `id` - unique identity of a dataset